amitopu/amitopu/README.md

 - 👀 I’m interested in Python, ML/DL, Django, React, Node, DevOps
 - 🌱 I know Python, Javascript, C++, Django, HTML, CSS, Bootstrap, React, Node, MongoDB
 - 🌱 I’m currently learning and playing with React, Node, Django, ML
+- 🌱 I like to solve problems in LeetCode
 - 💞️ I’m looking to collaborate on any ML project so I can learn with practical implementation of ML
 - 📫 How to reach me ...
       linkedin - https://www.linkedin.com/in/nasiddikyr/